-The big difference between a Cloud-Based POS System and On-Premise POS System is that a Cloud-Based POS System does not require any specific and complicated IT skills to manage and run a system, everything is connected via a cloud database anytime, anywhere with the internet.
+The big difference between a Cloud-Based POS System and an On-Premise POS System is that it does not require any specific and complicated IT skills to manage and run a system, everything is connected via a cloud database anytime, anywhere with the internet.
 Nevertheless, the cloud-based POS System is also usually required to pay a subscription fee which normally costs monthly, thereby, there is no existing cost incurred when running.

 Also, the pricing for running a Cloud-Based POS System seems a bit higher than running On-Premise POS Systems but overall, it has:

 - More support for the third party who has full responsibility to take care of the system

 - Manage any devices with an internet connection

 - No more additional fee for upgrading or serve maintenance in systems

 - No system investment cost